-Something that the Book Cliffs have in abundance of is Oil Shale.
-Fact, recent estimates of Oil Shale reserves puts the abundance into the billions of barrels.
-However, the catch is the processing of it.
-Processing oil shale into a useable hydrocarbon is not time effective and still expensive.
+Something that the Book Cliffs have an abundance of...is Oil Shale.
+Fact, recent estimates of Oil Shale puts the abundance into the billions of barrels.
+However, the catch is in the processing of it.
+Processing oil shale into a useable hydrocarbon is not entirely energy-effective and still expensive.

-Oil Shale is a fine-grained sedimentary rock that typically contains varying amounts of kerogen.
+In short, oil shale is a fine-grained sedimentary rock that typically contains varying amounts of kerogen.
 From the processing of kerogen, liquid hydrocarbons can be extracted and ultimately used as fuel.
-Global deposits of oil shale are currently (2006) estimated between 2.8 and 3.4 trillion barrels of useable oil.

 The chief difference between coal and oil shale is that coal has a larger percentage of organic matter and oil shale has a larger percentage of minerals and at that, a highly flux composition depending on where its found.
-For this reason, it’s difficult to assign a chemical formula to oil shale or even geologically define it.
+For this reason, it’s difficult to assign a chemical formula to oil shale or to even geologically define it.
 The types of minerals present aren’t uniform nor are the ratio compositions standard.
 Even the mining location has a large factor in what goes into the matrix such as the amount of organic matter present and the types and quality of kerogen trapped in the matrix of rock.
-The general accepted classification is that one borrowed from the coal industry.
-Oil Shale is typically labeled as terrestrial, lacustrine (lake-bottom deposited) or marine (ocean).
+The general accepted classification is that oil shale is typically labeled as terrestrial, lacustrine (lake-bottom deposited) or marine (ocean).

 Oil Shale has always figured itself into human history.
 It will generally burn without processing & byproducts such as kerosene, lamp oil and paraffin are extracts.
 Oil Shale processing has never, despite the associated costs, gone away.
-World petroleum prices have always dictated the amount of research & development in this industry.
-In 2003, the US restarted an old programme that was not necessarily forgotten, just shelved, in that world prices didn’t justify the processing.
+World petroleum prices have always dictated the development in this industry.
+In 2003, the US restarted an old program that was temporarily shelved due to world oil prices.
 This revisiting is being spearheaded by the Shell Oil Co.